llRizvanll/EmailClientDemo/README.md

 # sample_mail
-Demo of Mail for Android
+Demo of Mail Interface for Android